 The 8 Best Inflatable Kayaks

 This wiki has been updated 38 times since it was first published in September of 2015.
 While hitting the water in a blow-up boat may seem questionable at first, these inflatable kayaks are actually quite durable and sturdy.
 They're easy to store and transport, so you can get them to the lake without having to tow a trailer or strap them to a rack on your vehicle.
 As with any vessel, make sure to practice caution and always have a life preserver for each passenger onboard.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes